sotorrent/metric-evaluation/README.md

 # metrics-evaluation
-Comparision of different string similarity metrics for reconstructing the history Stack Overflow posts.
+Evaluation of different string similarity metrics for reconstructing the history Stack Overflow posts.

 To test all metrics (see `MetricEvaluationManager.addAllSimilarityMetrics()`), run: